90 Colleges That Accept Low GPAs

 - How to Increase Your Admissions Chances if You Have a Low GPA

-Your grade point average (GPA) is probably one of the biggest things on your mind during the college application process.
-Don’t worry, it’s a good thing to be thinking about—GPA is without question one of the most important factors in college applications.
-That said, the question of what a “good” or “bad” GPA is isn’t an easy question to answer.
+Your grade point average (GPA) is likely among your primary concerns during the college application process.
+Don’t worry, it’s a good thing to be thinking about—GPA is certainly one of the most important factors in college admissions.
+That said, the question of what a “good” or “bad” GPA is isn’t an easy one to answer.
 There are quite a few factors that go into calculating a GPA, as well as factors involved in how an admissions officer “reads” the GPA as a component of your entire application.

 What Is a Low GPA?

 The strength of your GPA is relative, as the average GPA of enrolled students can vary significantly by college.
-That said, in general, a GPA under 3.0 is considered low.
-In fact, according to a 2016 study by Inside Higher Ed, the average high school GPA is a 3.38 among SAT test takers.
+That said, generally, a GPA under 3.0 is considered low.
+In fact, according to the College Board, the organization that administers the SAT, the average high school GPA is 3.0.

-Basically, a “good” GPA is relative to the colleges you’re aiming for.
+A “good” GPA is relative to the colleges you’re aiming for.
 You can use a tool like CollegeVine’s free chancing engine to see how your GPA compares to students admitted to your dream schools.
-This tool also factors in your test scores, extracurricular activities, course rigor, and more, for a well-rounded perspective of your admissions chances.
+This tool also considers other factors, like test scores, extracurricular activities, course rigor, and more, for a well-rounded perspective on your admissions chances.

 How Do Colleges Evaluate Your GPA?